Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function: Introduction

 \section{Introduction}

-The Milnor-Thurston kneading theory \cite{milnor1988iterated} allows one to establish connections between interval maps and symbolic dynamics, and prior works \cite{tiozzo2020galois,tiozzo2015topological,calegari2017roots,lindsey2021master,lindsey2023characterization,bray2021shape} applies this to study entropy of certain families of post-critically finite interval maps, as well as core entropies of some superattracting polynomials.
-In particular, in \cite{bray2021shape,lindsey2021master}, a key result for those entropies is the following ``persistence theorem'':
+The Milnor-Thurston kneading theory \cite{milnor1988iterated} allows one to establish connections between interval maps and symbolic dynamics, and prior works by Tiozzo \cite{tiozzo2020galois,tiozzo2015topological}, Calegari-Koch-Walker \cite{calegari2017roots}, Lindsey-Tiozzo-Wu \cite{lindsey2021master}, Bray-Davis-Lindsey-Wu \cite{lindsey2023characterization,bray2021shape} and others applied this idea to the study of entropy of certain families of post-critically finite interval maps, as well as core entropies of some superattracting polynomials.
+In particular, in \cite{bray2021shape,lindsey2021master}, a key result on the dynamics of these families of maps is the following ``persistence theorem'':

-\begin{thm}\cite{bray2021shape, lindsey2021master} Let $\mathcal{F}$ be a family of maps, which can be: \begin{itemize} \item Post-critically finite unimodal maps on intervals. \item Maps on Hubbard trees of a superattracting parameter on a principal vein on the Mandelbrot set. \end{itemize} Every map $f\in F$ admits a Markov decomposition, whose incidence matrix is $M_f$, the set of eigenvalues of $M_f$ is $E_f$, and the topological entropy is $h_f$ which is the $\log$ of the leading eigenvalue.
-If $f_1, f_2, f_3\in \mathcal{F}$, $h_{f_1}<h_{f_2}<h_{f_3}$, then for any $\epsilon>0$, any $z$ which is an eigenvalue of $M_{f_1}$ such that $|z|<1$, there is some $f'\in\mathcal{F}$, such that $h_{f_2}<f_{f'}<h_{f_3}$ and $M_{f'}$ has an eigenvalue $z'$ which is $\epsilon$-close to $z$. \end{thm}
+\begin{theorem}\cite{bray2021shape, lindsey2021master} Let $\mathcal{F}$ be a family of maps, which can be: \begin{itemize} \item Unimodal maps on intervals with periodic critical orbits. \item Maps on Hubbard trees of a superattracting parameter on a principal vein on the Mandelbrot set, with periodic critical orbits. \end{itemize}

+Every map $f\in F$ admits a finite Markov decomposition.
+Let $M_f$ be its incidence matrix, $E_f$ the set of eigenvalues of $M_f$, and $h_f$, which is the $\log$ of the leading eigenvalue of $M_f$, the topological entropy.